monome/crow/README.md

 - fennel: `luarocks install fennel`

+## writing crow scripts
+a typical crow script only has a few components:
+- (almost?) always an `init()` function
+- timer events
+- input events
+- i2c events
+- midi events

 ## crow commands
+the below commands should be integrated into a host environment as macros or commands. in particular, the user shouldn't need to worry about typing them explicitly. norns should provide higher-level functions that send these low-level commands & split up larger code pieces automatically.

 the following commands are parsed directly from usb, so should work even if the lua environment has crashed. nb: start/end script won't work correctly if the env is down though. use clearscript first.